 Not what you were expecting?
 Well, let me tell you why decluttering fast works better!

 I have been using this method all month and I feel so much more in control of my home.
-I can pop open a drawer in the bathroom and in less than 5 minutes have it cleaned, decluttered, and organized.
+I can pop open a drawer in the bathroom and less than 5 minutes have it cleaned, decluttered, and organized.

 Because I move so fast, I feel I take one cluttered room and transform it into a more relaxed environment in minutes versus spending an entire Saturday to get it perfect.

 The time I save and the result I get is truly what made decluttering fast the ultimate winner in this competition.

 Every weekend I do one small micro-burst of decluttering and my home is shaping up just as quickly as if I took a few weeks off of work to declutter my entire home.